taikinman/langrila/README.md

 response.model_dump()

 >>> {'message': {'role': 'assistant',
-  'content': "In Final Fantasy 7, Rude is shown to have a crush on Tifa Lockhart, one of the main protagonists of the game.
-He admires her strength and beauty, and is often seen blushing or acting shy around her.
-Despite being a member of the Turks and having conflicting interests with Tifa and her friends, Rude's feelings for her show a more human and compassionate side to his character."}, 'usage': {'model_name': 'gpt-3.5-turbo-0125', 'prompt_tokens': 110,
+  'content': 'In "Final Fantasy VII," Rude\'s interactions with Tifa Lockhart are relatively limited, but they do reveal some aspects of his character.
+Rude generally treats Tifa with a level of respect, and during their encounters, he does not display the same level of aggression that some other characters do. \n\nIn "Final Fantasy VII: Advent Children," Rude shows a sense of honor and professionalism, even when facing off against Tifa.
+He acknowledges her strength and skills as a fighter.
+While Rude is primarily focused on his duties as a Turk, he does not seem to harbor any personal animosity towards Tifa, and there are moments that suggest he recognizes her as a formidable opponent.\n\nOverall, Rude\'s attitude towards Tifa can be seen as respectful, and he does not engage in any overtly hostile behavior towards her, which sets him apart from some other characters in the game.'}, 'usage': {'model_name': 'gpt-4o-mini-2024-07-18', 'prompt_tokens': 186,
-  'completion_tokens': 84},
+  'completion_tokens': 181},
  'prompt': [{'role': 'user',
    'content': 'Do you know Rude who is the character in Final Fantasy 7.'}, {'role': 'assistant',
-   'content': 'Yes, Rude is a character in Final Fantasy 7.
-He is a member of the Turks, a group of elite operatives working for the Shinra Electric Power Company.
-Rude is known for his calm and collected demeanor, as well as his impressive physical strength.
-He often works alongside his partner, Reno, and is skilled in hand-to-hand combat.'}, {'role': 'user', 'content': 'What does he think about Tifa?'}]}
+   'content': 'Yes, Rude is a character from the "Final Fantasy VII" series, which is part of the larger Final Fantasy franchise created by Square Enix.
+He is a member of the Turks, a covert operations unit working for the Shinra Electric Power Company.
+Rude is known for his stoic demeanor, bald head, and sunglasses.
+He often appears alongside his partner, Reno, and is characterized by his strong sense of loyalty and professionalism.
+Despite his role as an antagonist, Rude has moments that show a more honorable side, particularly in his interactions with other characters.
+He also appears in various spin-offs and adaptations of the original game, including "Final Fantasy VII: Advent Children" and "Crisis Core: Final Fantasy VII."'}, {'role': 'user', 'content': 'What does he think about Tifa?'}]}
 ```